berdibekovadilet/todo_react/README.md

-# Getting Started with Create React App
+# Simple Todo on React with functions delete, complete.

+[!banner]cover/1.jpg

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).